-Prior Learning Portfolio
+Prior Learning Assessment

 As a prospective EC-Council University student, you may be awarded appropriate credit for your demonstrated knowledge gained from industry certifications.
 To request credit, based on industry certifications, you are required to provide documentation of the certificates for the course(s) for which you are seeking credit.
 Credit for industry certificates is awarded based on an assessment by ECCU administrative team.
 Certifications must not be older than one year past the expiration date.
+Certifications can only be used in one program, e.g., if a student started in the Bachelor's program and transferred in their CEH (Certified Ethical Hacker) to apply for the CIS 404 Course.
+After completing their BSCS degree, the student wants to complete their MSCS degree; they cannot use the CEH and transfer it in for the ECCU 501 (Master's equivalent) course.